Biden receives warm welcome from waiting crowd in Dundalk visit

 Former Irish rugby player Rob Kearney was among those accompanying Mr Biden as he stopped off in the town.

-The US president arrived in the Republic of Ireland earlier on Air Force One where he was greeted on the tarmac at Dublin Airport by Taoiseach Leo Varadkar.
+The US president arrived in the Republic earlier on Air Force One where he was greeted on the tarmac at Dublin Airport by Taoiseach Leo Varadkar.

 It followed a brief visit to Northern Ireland.